amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-resiliance4j-circuitbreaker-and-retry.md

         failure-rate-threshold: 60
 ```

-The higher the order value, the higher is the priority.
+The higher the order value, the higher the priority.
 You can read about the default priority order in the documentation [here](https://resilience4j.readme.io/docs/getting-started-3#aspect-order).

 With this when we run the application, we get the following output.